Michigan–Notre Dame football rivalry: Summary

-Notre Dame and Michigan first played on November 23, 1887 in Notre Dame's first football game in South Bend, Indiana.
-The Wolverines proceeded to win the first eight contests, before Notre Dame notched its first win in the series in 1909.
+Notre Dame and Michigan first played on November 23, 1887, in Notre Dame's first football game in South Bend, Indiana.
+The Wolverines proceeded to win the first eight contests before Notre Dame notched its first win in the series in 1909.
 In 1942, in the first meeting since 1909, Michigan beat then #4 Notre Dame in Notre Dame Stadium.
-The next season, on October 9, top-ranked Notre Dame defeated second-ranked Michigan in the first matchup of top teams since the creation of the AP Poll in 1936.
+The next season on October 9, top-ranked Notre Dame defeated second-ranked Michigan in the first matchup of top teams since the creation of the AP Poll in 1936.
 The teams ceased to play each other until the series was renewed in 1978.
-It has since been played annually with the exception of hiatuses in 1983–84, 1995–96, and 2000–01.
-After the 2014 meeting, the series went on hiatus.
+It was played annually with the exception of hiatuses in 1983–84, 1995–96, and 2000–01 until after the 2014 meeting when the series again went on hiatus.
 However, the series was renewed in 2018 and 2019.

 Michigan leads the all-time series 25–17*–1.
 The NCAA has vacated Notre Dame one win due to NCAA sanctions.

 Origins and early years

-1887: Michigan teaches the game to Notre Dame
+1887: Former Notre Dame Students on Michigan's Football Team Encourage Notre Dame to Adopt Football

 The first game took place on November 23, 1887.
 Michigan had been playing football since May 30, 1879.
-Two players on Michigan's 1887 team, George Winthrop DeHaven, Jr. and William Warren Harless, had previously attended Notre Dame.
+Two players on Michigan's 1887 team, George Winthrop DeHaven Jr. and William Warren Harless, had previously attended Notre Dame.
 In October 1887, DeHaven wrote to Brother Paul, who ran Notre Dame's intramural athletics program, telling him about the new game of football.
 Michigan had planned a game in Chicago on Thanksgiving Day, and the three men, DeHaven, Harless and Brother Paul, persuaded their respective schools to play a football match on the Notre Dame campus on the day before Thanksgiving.

 On November 22, 1887, the Michigan football team departed from the Michigan Central Railroad Depot in Ann Arbor on the late train.
-After breakfast in Niles, Michigan, the team changed trains and arrived in South Bend between 7:00 a.m. and 8:00 a.m.
+After breakfast in Niles, Michigan, the team changed trains and arrived in South Bend between 7:00 a.m. and 8:00 a.m. before busing to the campus.
 The team was greeted by Father Superior Walsh and spent two hours touring the university buildings and departments of Notre Dame.

 The game was the first played by a Notre Dame football team, and the Michigan team was credited with teaching the Notre Dame team the game before play began.
 The Notre Dame student newspaper, Scholastic, reported: "It was not considered a match contest, as the home team had been organized only a few weeks, and the Michigan boys, the champions of the West, came more to instruct them in the points of the Rugby game than to win fresh laurels."
 The proceedings began with a tutorial session in which players from both teams were divided irrespective of college.
 For the first 30 minutes, the teams scrimmaged in a practice game with Michigan "exchanging six men for the same number from Notre Dame."